ezraboley/conf/README.md

 # conf
 .*rc files for maximizing productivity

-Just toss them into your home directory at your leisure, or propose updates!
-Just switch them to `*rc -> .*rc` and you're good to go.
+Use the installer script to interactively add these to your home directory It will create a directory of your old scripts that you can save as backups or delete at your leisure.

+Just run `./install.sh` and it will interactively walk you through getting the scripts set up.

+Enjoy!